WilliamYi96/Awesome-Zero-Shot-Learning/README.md

 # Awesome-Zero-Shot-Learning
 Selected papers I've read in the field of zero shot learning.
 Not a complete list of all accepted papers.
 I'll mainly focus on those papers with open-source implementations and most interesting to me.

 Note: This list may contain understanding bias and personal preference.
+All that papers without available code will not provide a link to it.
 ## Table of Contents
 + [Papers](#Papers)
 + [Datasets](#Datasets)